esper-io/dev-docs/docs/home/console.md

 This view gives the capability to filter devices via -

-1. Group Name - Gives the option to choose any one group
+1. Group Name
-2. Policy Name - Gives the option to choose any one policy
+2. Policy Name
-3. GMS/Non GMS - Gives option to choose between GMS and Non-GMS
-4. Active/Inactive - Gives option to choose Active or Inactive device
-5. Security Status - Gives option to choose between High Risk, Low Risk, Medium Risk and No Risk (or Secure) devices.
+3. GMS/Non-GMS
+4. Network Type (Cellular, Ethernet, Wifi, Other)
+5. Android Version
+6. Registered Date
+7. Online/Offline
+8. Security Status
+9. Last Seen

 In the filters, a search capability has been provided to select values.
 Currently, user can only filter by one value of each of above.
 For example, I can choose Group A, Policy B and Active which will give me a filtered list of devices in Group A which are active and have policy B applied on them.